alextrandev/alextrandev/README.md

 - I can use and help creating CI/CD tools and pipelines.

 ### Other interesting stuff about me:
-- I love networking meet-up events.
-I am a frequent goer of HelsinkiJS, Drupal events and coding club.
+- I love networking, meet-up events and hackathons.
+I am a frequent goer of HelsinkiJS, Junction, Slush, Drupal events and coding club.
 - I am passionate about everything related to technology e.g computer science, space, and machine learning.
 - I love gaming.
 I play a lot of games in many different platforms.
 I can also build and mod gaming PCs.